CommunityAmerica Credit Union: History

-Community support and naming rights

 The CommunityAmerica Foundation was created to make a difference with a variety of local nonprofit organizations in Kansas City.
 Grants and sponsorships funded by the Foundation and Credit Union focus in four key target areas: financial literacy & stability, education & reading literacy, health & wellness, and strengthening communities.
 Over the years, CommunityAmerica has supported Junior Achievement of Greater KC, Boys & Girls Clubs of Greater KC, Operation Breakthrough, Veterans Community Project, City Year Kansas City, Literacy KC and Children’s Mercy Hospital.

 CommunityAmerica offers each of its full-time employees 16 hours of paid time each year to volunteer for the 501(c)(3) non-profit organizations of their choice.

 CommunityAmerica held the naming rights to CommunityAmerica Ballpark, home of the Kansas City T-Bones, from 2002 to 2017.